1

 The current Circs soared the skies with pillar boats.

 Even middle cruise-school students knew about AMC Clay.
 Sleeping through class didn’t lessen their knowledge of it; AMC Clay always made its existence known one way or another.
-The particulars might go in one ear and out the other, but the most important aspect remained deeply ingrained into their brains—
+The particulars might go in one ear and out the other, but the most important aspect remained deeply ingrained into their brains:

-“5, 4, 3, 2, 1, contact!”
+“5, 4, 3, 2, 1—contact!”

 The pair had caught up to the fish.
-Overhead, the school was so close it gave the impression of trying to cut their bangs.
-That was, of course, only an illusion, as they made sure to stay 100 meters away from the school — but what if that wasn’t really the case?
+Overhead, the school was so close the blades gave the impression of trying to cut their bangs.
+That was, of course, only an illusion, as they made sure to stay 100 meters away from the school—but what if that wasn’t really the case?
 Were the fish really not scraping the pillar boat's back?

 Without giving weight to any of those worries, Terra began her work.